smeshko/project-rulebook-android/.bmad/bmm/docs/workflows-implementation.md

 ## Troubleshooting

 **Q: Which workflow should I run next?**
 A: Run `workflow-status` - it reads the sprint status file and tells you exactly what to do.
+During implementation (Phase 4) run `sprint-status` (fast check against sprint-status.yaml).

 **Q: Story needs significant changes mid-implementation?**
 A: Run `correct-course` to analyze impact and route appropriately.